pnnl/NWQ-Sim/doc/user_manual.md

 ## <a id="build_base"></a>Build from Source

+NWQ-Sim uses CMake for building, which automatically detects the execution environment, determines which backends to build, and includes the appropriate libraries accordingly.
 To build NWQ-Sim from source, follow these steps:

 1. Clone the NWQ-Sim repository:
 ```bash